AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-55566-mergecart-mutation-fails-with-an-internal-server-error-in-graphql-response.md

 ---
 # ACSD-55566: [!UICONTROL mergeCart] mutation fails with an `Internal Server Error` in [!UICONTROL GraphQL] response

-The ACSD-55566 patch fixes the issue where the performance of the [!UICONTROL mergeCart mutation] fails with an `Internal Server Error` in GraphQL response.
+The ACSD-55566 patch fixes the issue where the performance of the [!UICONTROL mergeCart]  mutation fails with an `Internal Server Error` in [!UICONTROL GraphQL] response.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.45 is installed.
 The patch ID is ACSD-56023.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.5.0.

 ## Affected products and versions